 Types of Vaginismus

-When a woman has never at any time been able to have pain-free intercourse due to this muscle spasm her condition is known as primary vaginismus.
+Primary Vaginismus – When a woman has never at any time been able to have pain-free intercourse due to the involuntary contractions of the pelvic floor muscles her condition is known as primary vaginismus.
 Some women with primary vaginismus are unable to wear tampons and/or complete pelvic exams.
 Many couples are unable to consummate their relationship due to primary vaginismus. (see Symptoms)

 Did You Know?

 Vaginismus is a common cause of ongoing sexual pain and is also the primary female cause of sexless (unconsummated) marriages.
 Sexual pain can affect women in all stages of life; even women who have had years of comfortable sex.
 While temporarily experiencing discomfort during sexual intercourse is not unusual, ongoing problems should be diagnosed and treated.